nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <span class="box warning">:warning: (For Microsoft Windows users) In order for the application to display colours properly
 on your screen, Windows Terminal needs to be used.
-The default Command Prompt and Powershell consoles will not be able to display WerkIt!'s coloured texts properly.</span>
+The default Command Prompt and Powershell consoles will not be able to display WerkIt!'s coloured texts properly, so it might show some weird symbols.
+See [this FAQ](#1-my-terminal-in-windows-is-displaying-weird-symbols-when-i-run-the-application) for more details.</span>

 <div class="button-container"><a class="button" href="#table-of-contents">Back to Table of Contents</a></div>